 Due to lasagna’s broad noodles, the pasta lends itself to layering.
-A variety of ingredients such as cheeses, meats, vegetables, and sauces create a delicious blend of savory baked layers when.
+A variety of ingredients such as cheeses, meats, vegetables, and sauces create a delicious blend of savory baked layers.
 For individual servings, roll similar elements into the pasta noodles.

 Since lasagna is one of the oldest kinds of pasta, cooks have developed quite a selection of recipes.
 From vegan to seafood and dessert, lasagna fills recipe books around the world.
 Even the sauces come in a wide variety.

 Unsurprisingly, many families create unique recipes that are passed down from generation to generation.
-Sometimes the sauce makes the lasagna special.
-In other families, they make their sausage homemade.
+Sometimes the sauce makes the lasagna special, too.
+Other families make their sausage from scratch.
 Fresh-picked tomatoes, onions, and herbs are often a cook’s secret.
 Others will claim the best lasagna makers use a specific kind and number of cheeses.

 Overall, most lasagna recipes call for mozzarella, parmesan, and ricotta.
 However, lasagna is not limited to those three kinds of cheese.
 Italian seasonings such as garlic, basil, and oregano bring that delicious flavor, too.

 - The origin of lasagna is debated with varying theories.